Chocolate Chip Cookie Bars

 Line a 9×13 baking pan with parchment paper that hangs over the sides for easy lifting.
 Spray the pan with non-stick baking spray.

-In a large bowl mix the melted butter, brown sugar, and granulated sugar together until no lumps remain.
-Mix in the eggs and vanilla extract.
+In a large bowl mix the melted unsalted butter, brown sugar, and granulated sugar together until no lumps remain.
+Mix in the room temperature eggs and vanilla extract.

 Fold in the semi-sweet chocolate chips, reserving about 1/4 cup for the top if desired.

-Sprinkle the reserved 1/4 cup of chocolate chips over the top and bake about 40 minutes.
+Sprinkle the reserved 1/4 cup of chocolate chips over the top and bake for about 40 minutes.

 Once cool enough, lift out of the pan with the parchment handles and place on a cutting board.
 Cut into desired pieces.